4GeeksAcademy/master-python-programming-exercises/exercises/29-remove-duplicate-words/README.md

 ## 💡 Hints:

-+ You can utilize a `set` to automatically eliminate duplicates.
++ You can utilize the `set` data type to automatically eliminate duplicates.

 + You can use `sorted()` to sort the data from a list.